jremillard/osm-import-toolkit/README.md

 be accepted with open arms in one region and, then be totally unacceptable in another region.
 In practice, some regions of OSM will not accept any kinds of imports or mechanical edits.
 Also, you need to be aware that some members of OSM oppose all imports.
-Therefor, it is a difficult task to document "one" import policy across all of OSM.
+Therefore, it is a difficult task to document "one" import policy across all of OSM.

 This documentation is descriptive, like a recipe, that if followed